AconiteX/docs/docs/getting-started/how-to-update.rst

-Updating the Client & Server
+Updating the Client and Server
 ======================================